zzyAnna/RAGEN/README.md

 - Context Manager (**ctx_manager**):
   - Parses raw agent tokens into structured actions for the **es_manager**
   - Formats observation from **es_manager**, parses and formulates them for following rollout of agent.
+  - Supports a `max_context_window` hyperparameter, which limits how many previous turns of interaction history are retained in the model’s input.
   - Gathers final rollout trajectories and compiles them into tokens, attention masks, reward scores, and loss masks for llm updating.
 - Agent Proxy (**agent_proxy**): Serves as the interface for executing single or multi-round rollouts